-Fund Investment Considerations - The investment policy outlines specific investment strategies for each fund or group of funds identified on the Corporation basic financial statements.
-The two investment strategies employed by the Corporation are the Matching Approach and the Barbell Approach.
-The Matching Approach is an investment method that matches maturing investments with disbursements.
-Matching requires an accurate forecast of disbursement requirements.
+Fund Investment Considerations - The investment policy outlines specific investment strategies for each fund or group of funds identified on the Corporation's basic financial statements.
+The investment strategies employed by the Corporation are the Matching Approach, the Laddered Approach, and the Barbell Approach.
+The Matching Approach is an investment method that matches maturing investments with known predictable cash needs.
+Matching requires a reasonably accurate forecast of cash flow and disbursement requirements.
+The Laddered Approach is an investment strategy that positions maturities occurring in regular intervals and providing a known stream of cash.
 The Barbell Approach is an investment method where maturities are concentrated at two points, one at the short end of the investment horizon and the other at the long end.
 All current investments for the Corporation utilized the Matching Approach.

-4. CURRENT AND LONG-TERM NOTES, RECEIVABLES, AND AMOUNTS DUE FROM HARRIS COUNTY
+4. CURRENT AND LONG-TERM NOTES AND RECEIVABLES